A Complete 70+ Website Design Questionnaire to Impress Clients

 The next section of the client website design questionnaire will help us understand exactly what the client is after with this website.
 Rather than giving the client free text, we now give them options or checkboxes for them to tick.

 As you can see from the questions, the answer to these questions will determine the priority to give to specific potential features of the website project.
-The answers of these question will determine the scope of development (if any) is required,
+The answers to these questions will determine the scope of development (if any) is required,

 - I want this site because